Uberspace/libestg3b/README.rst

 Versioning
 ----------

-New version numbers are assigned following [semver](http://semver.org/).
+New version numbers are assigned following `semver`_.
 All 0.x.y versions are tested and usable, but do not have a stable public interface.

 A version 1.0 will be released, once we deem the library stable.